oftc/oftc-web/Privacy_Policy.md

 demand this data be deleted.

 # Data visible to other users
-Your usage of OFTC services may disclose information to other users also using OFTC services.
+Your usage of OFTC may disclose information to other users also using OFTC.
 That information may include:
 * Nickname
 * IP address/hostname
 * Channels you joined